How to Implement a Subscription Service Into Your Business

 2. Create your membership model

 Start with how much you’ll charge.
-To price your subscription, consider the cost of the items you’re selling as well as the cost of your shipping materials, advertising and marketing expenses, and business costs, such as rent, payroll and fulfillment.
-A good rule of thumb is to make sure you have a 50% profit margin to sustain your business.
+To price your subscription, consider the cost of the items you’re selling as well as the cost of your shipping materials, advertising and marketing expenses, and business costs, such as rent, payroll, and fulfillment.
+A good rule of thumb is to make sure you have at least a 45% profit margin to sustain your business.

 Pricing is an important part of your subscription strategy, and a one-size-fits-all approach could turn off some people, while leaving money on the table from your most engaged customers.
 One of the best ways to price your offerings is with a tiered model.

 You can offer discounts for committing to a set amount of months, for example, or for special groups of customers, such as students.
 Then adjust your prices over time as you learn from your customers.
-If possible, keep your existing customers at their set plan, and only raise prices for new customers.
+If possible, grandfather in your existing customers, and only raise prices for new customers.

 Communicate cadence options to your customers, since they’ll want to know when and how often they’ll receive their subscription.
-For replenishment models, you can allow the customer to set the cadence.
+For replenishment models, you may allow the customer to set the cadence.

 3. Set terms and conditions

 Create your terms and conditions by stating how your subscription works, how an auto-renewal works, and what a customer must do to cancel their subscription.
-Federal regulators have consumer protection laws that cover auto-renewals and cancellations.
-Auto-renewals must be clear and conspicuous, and cancellations must be made easy for the customer.
+Auto-renewals must be clear and conspicuous, and cancellations must be simple.

-A good way to make sure that your customer understands your policies is with a “clickwrap” agreement, which requires the customer to check a box during the transaction stating that they agree to the terms and conditions.
+A good way to ensure that your customer understands your policies is with a “clickwrap” agreement, which requires the customer to check a box during the transaction stating that they agree to the terms and conditions.

 4. Prepare inventory

 Once you’ve got the foundation in place, it’s time to prep and plan for inventory.
 If you provide products, you’ll need inventory.
-If you use external vendors, they’ll need to provide you with the quantity and reliability you need.
-If you are making the items yourself, such as a coffee roaster that offers a monthly subscription to a new blend, you’ll have more control over your items.
+If you use external vendors, you’ll need to ensure that they can provide you with the quantity and reliability you need.
+If you are making the items yourself, such as a coffee house that offers a monthly subscription to a new blend, you’ll have more control over your items.

 5. Spread the word

 Selling a subscription is about selling a relationship with your brand.
 You have to convey to the customer how your subscription will enrich their life.
-You can easily share details about your offerings by sharing your subscription checkout links with customers online.
+You can easily share details about your offerings by sharing your subscription checkout links with customers in marketing email campaigns.

-With a subscription model, retaining customers is the lifeblood of success.
-To retain your paying subscribers, focus on high-quality customer service – without it, recurring revenue cannot be sustainable.
-Remember: it costs five times more to acquire a new customer than it does to keep an existing customer.
+Be sure to stay in touch.
+Just because a customer bought a subscription, it doesn’t mean they’ll stay involved.
+This is a chance to nurture a long-term client relationship.
+Provide VIP touches, such as early access to new product releases.
+And personalise your offerings and outreach.
+Consumers expect their subscriptions to become more tailored over time, and with a subscription model, retaining customers is the lifeblood of success.
+To retain your paying subscribers, focus on high-quality customer service — without it, recurring revenue cannot be sustainable.
+It costs five times more to acquire a new customer than it does to keep an existing customer.

-Engage with your customers as much as possible by sharing encouraging social media posts or asking for feedback on your offerings.
+Engage with your customers as much as possible, such as encouraging social media posts or asking for feedback on your offerings.
 A good experience can turn into recurring revenue, which is the foundation for your subscription service.